halide/Halide/README.md

 ## Pip

-As of Halide 19.0.0, we provide binary wheels on PyPI which include the Python bindings and the C++/CMake package for native development.
+As of Halide 19.0.0, we provide binary wheels on PyPI.
+Halide provides bindings for C++ and Python.
+Even if you only intend to use Halide from C++, pip may be the easiest way to get a binary build of Halide.

 Full releases may be installed with `pip` like so:

 ```shell
 $ pip install halide